AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootAvoidEntityInDtoViaConstructor/README.md

 **[Avoid Entity In DTO Via Constructor Expression (no association)](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootAvoidEntityInDtoViaConstructor)**

+<b><a href="https://persistencelayer.wixsite.com/springboot-hibernate/post/avoid-fetching-entity-in-dto-via-constructor-expression-no-associations">If you prefer to read it as a blog-post containing the relevant snippets of code then check this post</a></b>

 **Description:** Let's assume that we have two entities, `Author` and `Book`.
 There is no materialized association between them, but, both entities shares an attribute named, `genre`.
 We want to use this attribute to join the tables corresponding to `Author` and `Book`, and fetch the result in a DTO.
 The result should contain the `Author` entity and only the `title` attribute from `Book`.
 Well, when you are in a scenario as here, it is strongly advisable to avoid fetching the DTO via *constructor expression*.
 This approach cannot fetch the data in a single `SELECT`, and is prone to N+1.
 Way better than this consists of using Spring projections, JPA `Tuple` or even Hibernate `ResultTransformer`.
 These approaches will fetch the data in a single `SELECT`.
 This application is a **DON'T DO THIS** example.
 Check the number of queries needed for fetching the data.
 In place, do it as here: [Entity Inside Spring Projection (no association)](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootDtoEntityViaProjectionNoAssociation).

 -----------------------------------------------------------------------------------------------------------------------